questdb/questdb.io/docs/reference/sql/group-by.md

 ---
 title: GROUP BY
 sidebar_label: GROUP BY
+description: Documentation of the GROUP BY SQL keyword for QuestDB
 ---

 Groups aggregation calculations by one or several keys.
-In QuestDB, this clause is optional.
+In QuestDB, this clause is [optional](/docs/concept/sql-extensions#optionality-of-group-by).

 ## Syntax